 Sometimes, SSD applications go very smoothly and it’s easy to prove that you deserve compensation for your injuries.
 However, that’s not often the case.
 Having a skilled lawyer by your side means significantly increased chances of having your application accepted–even if it has already been denied.

 A Columbus, GA, Social Security Disability attorney at John Foy & Associates can help you through the appeal process for a denied claim.
 They can also help you with any other difficulty during the application process.
 Our lawyers don’t earn anything unless you win your compensation, so there’s no risk.

 Disability vs. Wrongful Termination

 Individuals with disabilities face many roadblocks.
 One of those is discrimination in the workplace.
-The Americans with Disabilities Act (ADA) protects all disabled American from being discriminated against in hiring, on the job, or in termination.
+The Americans With Disabilities Act (ADA) protects all disabled Americans from being discriminated against in hiring, on the job, or in termination.
 The ADA is an important piece of legislation protecting disabled workers, but it can create a conflict with Social Security Act benefits.

 Luckily, the law doesn’t take that view.
-A 1999 Supreme Court decisions ruled that receiving disability benefits does not disqualify you from making a claim for disability discrimination.
+A 1999 Supreme Court decision ruled that receiving disability benefits does not disqualify you from making a claim for disability discrimination.

-Talk to a Columbus Social Security Disability Lawyer for Free
+Talk to a Columbus Social Security Disability Attorney for Free

 We believe that every disabled person should receive the benefits they deserve.
 The Columbus, GA, Social Security Disability lawyers at John Foy & Associates have guided countless clients through the process and we know how to get your claim approved.